Guangzhou, China - Winter Study Abroad

 Grants and Financial Aid

 Competitive grants and scholarships are available to help defray costs.
 Financial aid is available for students who take six or more units.
-Contact the course leader for more info.
+Some majors/colleges may have specific scholarships for those wanting to study abroad.

-Applications for China 2019 can now be submitted via the SJSU FLP Application site.
-The first application window will remain open until April 28, 2018.
-Afterwards, if there any spots remaining, a second wave of applications will be accepted from May 8 to August 30, 2018.
+Applications for China 2020 can now be submitted via the SJSU FLP Application site.
+The first application window will remain open until June 17, 2019.
+Afterward, if there are any spots remaining, the second wave of applications will be accepted in the fall semester.